 - 2 teaspoons pure vanilla extract

-- 1 teaspoon instant espresso or coffee powder(optional)
+- 1 cup hot brewed coffee or (1 cup boiling water plus 1 teaspoon instant espresso or coffee powder)

 - 1 cup coconut oil(semisolid not completely melted)